matomatocuztheres2/Dungeon_Gambit/README.md

     * **(Add instructions for other Linux distros if you expect them, e.g., Fedora/Arch)**

 * **"command not found: python" or "command not found: pip":** Make sure Python is installed and added to your system's PATH.
 Restart your terminal.

+* **Game window opens, but nothing is visible / just a blank box (especially on WSL/Linux):**
+    This can happen if the graphical compositor in your WSL environment gets into a bad state.
+    1.  **Close all WSL terminal windows and any running WSL applications.**
+    2. Open **Windows Command Prompt or PowerShell** (not inside WSL).
+    3. Run the command:
+        ```cmd
+        wsl --shutdown
+        ```
+    4. Wait 15-20 seconds.
+    5. Open your Ubuntu WSL terminal again.
+    6. Try running the game.